 - You will probably notice that your mind is becoming calmer and much clearer.

-Do not attempt the plough if you are pregnant or menstruating.
+DO NOT attempt the plough if you are pregnant or menstruating.
 If you suffer from kyphosis of the spine, do not try to force yourself into this pose; just do as much as you comfortably can.

 The bridge is a relatively easy backward bending pose that helps you to create an experience of expansion, in contrast to the introversion of the shoulderstand.
 The bridge provides a counter-stretch to both the shoulderstand and the plough; it relieves pressure from your cervical region (neck and upper back).